asteffey/portfolio-finder/README.md

 [API Documentation](https://portfolio-finder.readthedocs.io/en/latest/) is available on Read the Docs.

 ## Example Usage

-Each of these examples make use of [data.csv](https://github.com/asteffey/portfolio-finder/blob/master/data.csv) which provides returns for a handful of funds over 1970-2019.

 ### Find best portfolio allocation to minimize the required timeframe to achieve a target value
 ```python